esco-twow/AutoInvite/README.md

 `/ai ilovejameis`

 ## Misc/Notes
-I highly recommend you use the `/ai login off` command.
+I highly recommend you use the `/ai login on` command.
 It's super useful so you don't get trolled.
 Cause if you're like me, you'll forget it's enabled and people will randomly type 1 in guild chat and join your group.